October 30

 Argentina's military junta called elections thinking they could control the outcome.
 They'd lost the Falklands War, inflation hit 400%, and 30,000 people had disappeared.
 Raúl Alfonsín campaigned promising trials for the generals.
 He won with 52%.
 The junta handed over power peacefully.
 Within two years, nine military leaders were in prison.
 Torture doesn't guarantee obedience forever.

-A magnitude 6.6 earthquake shattered the Turkish provinces of Erzurum and Kars on October 30, 1983, killing roughly 1…
+A magnitude 6.6 earthquake struck the Turkish provinces of Erzurum and Kars on October 30, 1983, killing approximatel…

 Challenger lifted off carrying eight astronauts—still the record for a single spacecraft.